 Background to Great Ideas for Teaching Marketing

 I first set up the Great Ideas for Teaching Marketing website in 2012, primarily to provide lecturers and teachers with a broad “pick and choose” selection of teaching activities and worksheets.
-Since that time, I have expanded the site to include over 350 teaching activities, tools, games, tips, and ideas.
+Since that time, I have expanded the site to include well over 400 teaching activities, tools, games, tips, and ideas.

 All of these activities has been tried and tested in the classroom, across the almost 2,000 lectures I have conducted teaching marketing on behalf of ten different universities in Australia.

 Find out more at: How and Why I Started the Great Ideas Website